ArtezGDA/Tool-Assignment/Lola/README.md

 “My favourite photo”

-This colour picker tool is meant for your favourite photo.
+This colour picker tool is meant for your favorite photo.
 We all have this one photo that we love.

 With this tool this one photo becomes more than just a photo, I want that the tool creates a few points in the picture and takes a colour from that, for example 9 different points, so 9 different colours.
 When you load an image that excises just out of one colour (the 9 different colour points from the photo) and google image search gives it a name.
 I want that this automatically happens with all the 9 points.